List of Emmerdale characters introduced in 2012: Kerry Wyatt

-When Bernice (Samantha Giles) announces her plans to open up a salon in the village, Kerry is eager to be involved and proves her skills by giving Pearl Ladderbanks (Meg Johnson) and Betty Eagleton (Paula Tilbrook) makeovers.
-Kerry is desperate to marry boyfriend Dan Spencer (Liam Fox), but he is reluctant to propose, so pretends that her diabetes is being treated as a terminal illness in order to win a free wedding.
+When Bernice Blackstock (Samantha Giles) announces her plans to open up a salon in the village, Kerry is eager to be involved and proves her skills by giving Pearl Ladderbanks (Meg Johnson) and Betty Eagleton (Paula Tilbrook) makeovers.
+Kerry is desperate to marry Dan, but he is reluctant to propose, so pretends that her diabetes is being treated as a terminal illness in order to win a free wedding.
 However, Dan proposes to Kerry when he and Eric Pollard (Chris Chittell) do a skydive with a banner asking Kerry to marry him.
 Despite the wedding up in arms thanks to her sleazy brother-in-law-to-be, Daz Spencer (Mark Jordon), Kerry is devastated that the wedding might not go ahead.
 Thankfully Chas makes Dan realise Kerry is the best thing to happen to him and when he rushes to the church, he and Kerry marry.
 As the reception unfolds in the Woolpack, a man arrives in the village looking for Kerry.
 Inside the Woolpack, Dan's best mate Bob Hope (Tony Audenshaw) is asking the guests to say something about Dan or Kerry.
 The man reveals himself as Kev (Christopher Connel), and tells the guests that he married Kerry in Las Vegas and he has tried to track down Kerry so he could end the marriage, and he would be able to marry his new partner, Edith.
 A scuffle ensues, with Kerry, Dan, Daz, and Kev all ending up being arrested, Kerry for bigamy, and the men for affray.

+In 2024, Gary Gillatt from Inside Soap praised Kerry working in The Woolpack, writing that "Putting Kerry behind the Woolpack bar is Emmerdales best idea this year.
+Reet class, bonnie lass."
+In 2025, Chloe Timms from the same magazine called Jai's new romance with Jai Sharma (Chris Bisson) "sweet" but questioned what the chances of it surviving was.